 If there has ever been a time when getting online is important - it's now.
-With varying coronavirus measures across the UK, many of us are relying on the internet to source essential items, keep us entertained, and crucially, help us maintain contact with family and friends.
+Following varying coronavirus measures in the UK and to travel, many of us are relying on the internet to source essential items, keep us entertained, and crucially, help us maintain contact with family and friends.

 As we have embraced video conferencing to celebrate birthdays, be part of book clubs or family quizzes, unfortunately, others’ experience of embracing online has not been quite so positive.

 The past year has seen a marked increase in online fraud via email or fake websites, tricking many out of money or leaving their privacy compromised.

 To ensure we keep safe online, we have put together some useful tips to help you enjoy a safe online life.

 It’s not uncommon to have to set up an account via a website, whether it’s for your weekly online shop or Facebook account.

 Please make sure your password is strong.
 By strong we mean the password should be at least 8 characters long.
 The more symbols, numbers and a mixture of upper and lower-case letters, the stronger the password.

 Avoid obvious passwords such as Password1 or the name and year of the birth of your child.
 These are easy to guess and therefore easier to hack in to.

 We also recommend you have different passwords for different accounts.
 If one account is compromised, you will only have to change one password rather than all of them.

 You may worry about forgetting all your passwords, especially if they contain lots of unrelated letters and numbers.
 There are some great password manager products that will remember all your passwords and keep them safe.
 You could try one password.com or Lastpass.